 This flag is set when an access is made to a memory location outside the installed memory space.
+This bit must be cleared to 0 with an instruction.

 ADDERR_IE (bit 4): Address error interrupt enable

 An interrupt request to vector address 8080H is generated when this bit and ADDERR_FLG are set to 1.